•By Jan Jackson –

 In addition to the Wooden Shoe Tulip growing operation, it operates a gift shop as well as provides all sorts of food, entertainment and hands-on activities during the festival.

 Make it a daylong event . . .

 To make a day of it, you can bring your family (and even the dog if its on a leash!) and bring a picnic lunch or buy food onsite.
 Daily wine tasting available from the Wooden Shoe Vineyards.

-Wooden Shoe Tulip Festival hours are 9 am to 6 pm daily and individual admission is $5 per person or $20 maximum per car.
+Wooden Shoe Tulip Festival hours are Monday through Friday 9 am to 6 pm and Saturday and Sunday, 8 am to 7 pm.
+See online for admission (tickets are purchased online only) and activity schedules.
 Only 45 minutes from Portland and 30 minutes from Salem.